Is Cataract Surgery Right for You?

 During your cataract consultation, your surgeon will discuss treatment options and which one is best for you.

-• What can I expect after cataract surgery?
+• What can I expect after the cataract procedure?

-Most normal activities, except strenuous exercise, need not be restricted following cataract surgery.
+Most normal activities, except strenuous exercise, need not be restricted following the cataract procedure.

-Depending on the precise symptoms caused by your cataract, you may enjoy some or all of the following benefits of surgery:
+Depending on the precise symptoms caused by your cataract, you may enjoy some or all of the following benefits of the procedure:

 • Improved clarity of vision